Bryozoa: Habitats and distribution

 Most marine species live in tropical waters at depths less than 100 m.
 However, a few have been found in deep-sea trenches, especially around cold seeps, and others near the poles.

 The great majority of bryozoans are sessile.
 Typically, sessile bryozoans live on hard substrates including rocks, sand or shells.
+Boring bryozoans leave unique borehole traces after dissolving calcium carbonate substrates.
 Encrusting forms are much the commonest of these in shallow seas, but erect forms become more common as the depth increases.
 An example of incrustation on pebbles and cobbles is found in the diverse Pleistocene bryozoans found in northern Japan, where fossils have been found of single stones covered with more than 20 bryozoan species.
 Sediments with smaller particles, like sand or silt, are usually unsuitable habitat for bryozoans, but tiny colonies have been found encrusting grains of coarse sand.
 Some bryozoan species specialize in colonizing marine algae, seagrasses, and even mangrove roots; the genus Amphibiobeania lives on the leaves of mangrove trees and is called "amphibious" because it can survive regular exposure to air at low tide.

 There are a variety of "free-living" bryozoans that live un-attached to a substrate.
 A few forms such as Cristatella can move.
 Lunulitiform cheilostomes are one group of free-living bryozoans with mobile colonies.
 They form small round colonies un-attached to any substrate; colonies of the genus Selenaria have been observed to "walk" around using setae.
 Another cheilostome family, the Cupuladriidae, convergently evolved similarly shaped colonies capable of movement.
 When observed in an aquarium, Selenaria maculata colonies were recorded to crawl at a speed of one meter per hour, climb over each other, move toward light, and right themselves when turned upside-down.
 Later study of this genus showed that neuroelectrical activity in the colonies increased in correlation with movement toward light sources.
 It is theorized that the capacity for movement arose as a side effect when colonies evolved longer setae for unburying themselves from sediment.